silitics/rugpi/www/blog/2023-12-05-first-release.md

 A big shout out and many thanks go to [Reuben Miller](https://github.com/reubenmiller), who helped significantly with testing.
 In particular, Rugpi is known to work on Raspberry Pi Zero 2 W, a low-cost but still powerful variant of Raspberry Pi.
 Having extended support beyond the latest boards by integrating with [U-Boot](https://docs.u-boot.org/en/latest/), we are now also confident that Rugpi can be brought to other boards than Raspberry Pi.
-While building an amazing, optimized experience for Raspberry Pi clearly remains our focus, feel free to contact us in case you like Rugpi and want to use it with a different single-board computer.
+While building a seamless, optimized experience for Raspberry Pi clearly remains our focus, feel free to contact us in case you like Rugpi and want to use it with a different single-board computer.

 In addition to support for all models of Raspberry Pi, Rugpi now also supports **streaming updates directly to the underlying storage**.
-Furthermore, there is now an option to persist the writeable overlay by default making it easier to persist user-defined customizations in the field.
+Furthermore, there is now an option to persist the writeable overlay by default making it easier to apply user-defined customizations in the field.

 ### What's next?

-Having validated and expanded the foundational design, we now look ahead to the future.
+Having validated Rugpi's foundational design, we now aim to further extend its features.
-We plan to introduce a layer system to Rugpi.
+In particular, we plan to introduce a layer system to Rugpi.
 Layers will be cached and shared between different variants of a system image.
 Furthermore, they will enable a crucial feature, **fail-safe delta updates**.
+We also plan to introduce *recipe collections* and making it easier to share recipes, collections, and layers.

 ### Industry Adoption and Collaboration